 Race, Culture and Equality Working Group Award for Undergraduate Dissertations

-Nominations are requested from Dissertation Supervisors or Heads of Department at any UK Geography department.
+Nominations are requested from Dissertation Supervisors or Heads of Department at any UK geography department.
 There is no limit of submissions per institution, but nominated dissertations should not be submitted for consideration for any other RGS-IBG prizes.
-Students taking joint degrees are eligible to enter for the prize, provided that at least half their course is in Geography.
+Students taking joint degrees are eligible to enter for the prize, provided that at least half their course is in geography.
 The dissertations should be circa 10,000 words in length and submitted for formal assessment in the current academic year.

 Please send the following via email or link (e.g. Dropbox) to Dr James Esson; 1) a single PDF file of the dissertation (fully anonymised); 2) a copy of the appropriate departmental dissertation regulations; and 3) contact details for the student (post-September).
 Nominations should include “RACE UG dissertation submission” as the email subject.

 Submissions to: firstname.lastname@example.org (Dr James Esson, Loughborough University)

 2020 winner – Camille Laylor (Queen Mary, University of London)

 “The Windrush descendants: explorations into 21st century experiences of Britishness through politics, race and culture”